TechGrounds-Cloud8/cloud8-se0727/02_Network_1/NTW-05.md

 Static IP or Dynamic IP.

-A Static IP is where an user assigns a computer or device an IP address ** Manually**
+A Static IP is where an user assigns a computer or device an IP address   *Manually*:
+So for each computer on the network you had to open up the computer network configuration page and manually type in the IP address, subnetmask, default gateway and DNS server.
+When u want to add an another computer to the network you would have to do the same thing on that computer.
+This is a lot of work.

+There is a better and easier way to assign an IP address to a computer and this is called an Dynamic IP.

+A Dynamic IP is where a compter gets an IP Address automatically from a DHCP server.
+A DHCP server automatically assigns a computer with an IP address.
+And also subnetmask, default gateway and DNS server.

+The